shaileshyadav24/mobile-plan-compatible/README.md

 ## Approach

-1. User will select which type of search they want to perform whether "By Mobile Name" or "IMEI number"
+1. User will select which type of search they want to perform whether "By Mobile Name" or "IMEI number".
 2. Once selected, they can input their respective selection in input.
-For testing, please refer to `src/mocks/phonePlans` to get list and copy paste value in input
+For testing, please refer to `src/mocks/phonePlans` to get list and copy paste value in input.
 3. Once entered, user can hit enter and see their result.
-Delay is added in mocking to view loading transition (Used msw for it.
-Delay can be updated by updating param in `delay()` method in `src/mocks/handlers.js` file).
+Delay is added in mocking to view loading transition.(Used msw for it.
+Delay can be updated by updating param in `delay()` method in `src/mocks/handlers.js` file)
 4. Once API complete, they can see list of plans available.
 5. If no matching record found, user can see "No result found" text.

 ## Technical approach

-1. Search Type and Search Value are stored in redux store to fetch in `CompatibilityChecker` component
+1. Search Type and Search Value are stored in redux store to fetch in `CompatibilityChecker` component.
 2. Two separate components are created for input `IMEISearch` and `MobileSearch` to run their validation in their respective file.
 3. useMutation is used to run POST call, which on success, result is cached in `QueryClient`. `QueryClient` caches is refreshed on each API request.
-4. Once result is fetched, cache from `QueryClient` is used to display result in `PhonePlans` component
+4. Once result is fetched, cache from `QueryClient` is used to display result in `PhonePlans` component.
-5. `LoadingPlan` component is added for loading transition
+5. `LoadingPlan` component is added for loading transition.

 ## Deployment